OleksiiMasaltsev/autoservice-2/README.md

 #### Instructions:
 - download the project
-- install postgreSQL or use Docker image to run it
+- install PostgreSQL or use Docker image to run it
 - configure [application.properties](src/main/resources/application.properties) to match your db username and password
 - run [main method](src/main/java/ua/masaltsev/autoservice2/Autoservice2Application.java)
 - open [swagger UI](http://localhost:8080/swagger-ui/index.html#/) to communicate with an API